Common mistakes made on OSCE stations

 The following page outlines common mistakes made on Objective Structured Clinical Examination (OSCE) stations.
-Careful to avoid these scenarios
+Be careful to avoid these scenarios.

 Not reading the instructions carefully

 Read the task as well as the patient problem.
 The verbs in the instructions matter, as do the limits stated in the questions.

 - If the task is to conduct a focused history, then you will only get credit for taking a history in a clinically appropriate manner.
 You will not get credit for educating the patient or advising him or her when the assigned task is to take a history.

 - If the task is “assess and advise” OR “discuss” OR “counsel”, then will get credit for tasks like eliciting key information about the patient’s problem, understanding how the patient perceives the problem, AND for actions like advising the patient, providing information and recommending follow-up, depending on the nature of the presenting problem.

 - If the task is “assess and manage”, then you will get credit for assessing the patient (e.g., relevant history and/or describing a physical exam) AND for managing the problem, which may include ordering investigations and making immediate treatment decisions.